Get Free Electric Vehicle Charging Point Quotes

 Cells inside an EV battery pack

-How to properly dispose of an old electric car battery
+How to properly dispose of an EV battery

-Most automotive companies with an EV car range have introduced battery recycling schemes in recent years.
-So if your car’s battery has reached the end of its life, the best thing to do is get in touch with your local manufacturer’s garage, which can get it recycled and find you a replacement.
+If your car’s battery has reached the end of its life, get in touch with your local manufacturer’s garage, who can help you recycle it and find a replacement.

 GLG Insights suggests that manufacturers can still benefit financially from recycling EV batteries.

-Patrick Curran, GLG Network Member and Chief Executive Officer at Lithium Recycling Systems, suggests that one metric ton of batteries will cost about £73 ($90) to process.
-But once the metals have been separated, they can be sold – with ‘black mass’ (the mixture of nickel, manganese, and cobalt oxides with carbon) selling for about £246 ($300) and metals selling for about £410 ($500).
+But once the metals have been separated, they can be sold – with ‘black mass’ (the mixture of nickel, manganese and cobalt oxides with carbon) selling for about £246 ($300) and metals selling for about £410 ($500).

-That’s a few hundred pounds of profit, which doesn’t sound too shabby.
+That’s a profit of about £200+, which isn’t too shabby.
 But there are lots of other costs to factor in when it comes to recycling EV batteries, such as transporting combustible items to recycling plants, which ramps up the price significantly.

 But there’s still a long way to go before this becomes efficient – the costs need to come down and processes need to be simplified.